 Licences and Manufacturing

-LifePlus Stem Cells for non-homologous use fully comply with the EU Tissues and Cells Directive (EUTCD) European Directive.
-Stem Cells are collected and stored under our own Human Tissue Authority (HTA) Licence and manufactured in a licenced GMP facility under the strict guidelines of the Medicines and Healthcare Products Regulatory Agency (MHRA).
+LifePlus Stem Cells for non-homologous use fully comply with the relevant UK regulations for the manufacture and delivery of a unlicensed medicinal product.
+Starting material (adipose tissue or cord tissue) is collected under a HTA licence and manufactured in a licenced GMP facility under the strict guidelines of the Medicines and Healthcare Products Regulatory Agency (MHRA).

 The Human Tissue Authority (HTA) Licence

-The Human Tissue Authority (HTA) ensures that procurement, testing, processing, distribution and export of tissue and cells for human application is performed in accordance with the quality and safety standards of EU Directive 2004/23/EC LifePlus Stem Cells are licenced by the HTA for the procurement and testing of adipose tissue.
+The Human Tissue Authority (HTA) ensures that procurement, testing, processing, distribution and export of tissue and cells for human application is performed in accordance with the quality and safety standards of The Human Tissue Act 2004 and associated regulation/The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended.
+LifePlus Stem Cells are licenced by the HTA for the procurement and testing of adipose tissue.

 Autologous: Patients adipose tissues are harvested under LifePlus Stem Cells Human Tissue Authority (HTA) licenced procurement procedure.